 We can say that Bitcoin miners as those who have invested millions of pounds in mining hardware and electricity bills to acquire the computer processing units (CPU’s) to secure the network are granted an executive role in the process.
 Not only are miners the party with ‘the most skin in the game’ and therefore the most incentive to keep the network secure and efficient, but they also possess something that other parties in the network do not have: an objective metric, that is hash rate or CPU’s.
 In the absence of such an objective measurement, it would be impossible to gauge the majority view of the community.
 At the same time, miners are not given free reign to vote for a solution that benefits them at the cost of other users.
 The dynamics of the free market system means that, without the support of the community (community adoption of the new chain), there would be no market for the tokens mined on the new chain.

 “What many do not realise is that every time miners choose to run an upgraded piece of software (with different consensus rules), they are actively making a vote change.
 Usually this happens very seamlessly since most of the small fish, follow the big leads.”
-Eli Afram, Founder of Bitcoin Cash Australia
+Eli Afram, Bitcoin SV developer

 If you are calling upon the August 2017 Bitcoin fork as example of the upcoming Bitcoin Cash fork, be warned: the 2017 fork took place in direct defiance of the Nakamoto consensus mechanism.